mattschapman/mattschapman.github.io/index.md

 ---

-### Interpretable Machine Learning with LIME and Shapley values
+### Interpretable machine learning with LIME and Shapley values
-Machine Learning has enormous potential, yet a significant barrier to its adoption in many fields is the lack of interpretability of many black box models.
+Machine learning has enormous potential, yet a significant barrier to its adoption in many fields is the lack of interpretability of many black box models.
 In this project, I use several techniques to gain insights into models for predicting cervical cancer.

 [View code on Colab](/pdf/sample_presentation.pdf)